chrisdodgers/Useful_Mods_For_Various_Modern_ASUS_Mobos/README.md

 ### What does this mean?

 In a section of our bios image, there are multiple hardcoded search paths which get used by the UEFI boot manager.
 Example: `EFI\Microsoft\bootmgfw.efi` is defined with a name of `Windows Boot Manager`.
 If that exact path exists in your ESP, you'll see it show up in your boot manager options.
-Well, of course there isn't a boot path in there pre-defined specifcally for OpenCore.
+Well, of course there isn't a boot path in there pre-defined specifically for OpenCore.
 From what I have seen unlike some other systems, there isn't a way to manually add a name/path within your boot manager options.
 Instead, we are stuck with using the `BOOTX64.efi` shim which then points to `EFI\OC\OpenCore.efi` *(which shows up as UEFI OS in boot manager options)*.
 If you poke around a section in your bios image - you will see quite a few defined paths that are hardcoded.
 Lets replace a path we aren't using with the path to point to `OpenCore.efi`.

 ### Finding/Extracting and Making the Edits: